Tattzy25/llm/README.md

 CUSTOM_GROQ_ENDPOINT=https://api.groq.com/openai/v1/chat/completions
 ```

-### 6. Domain Configuration
+### 6. Domain & MCP Configuration

-This project is configured to use **digitalhustlelab.com** as the primary domain for all MCP (Model Context Protocol) servers and services.
+This project targets WSS servers under your domain.
+Set MCP_* in env to point to your runtime.
+We do not ship fallbacks; errors surface in-app and the UI continues.

 #### MCP Server Endpoints:
 - Base host: `api.digitalhustlelab.com`